ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

  * libmariadb-java (if JPAStorageService is used)
  * libcommons-dbcp-java (if JPAStorageService is used)
  * libcommons-pool-java (if JPAStorageService is used)

+## Notes

+This HOWTO uses `example.org` to provide this guide with example values.

+Please remember to **replace all occurencences** of the `example.org` domain name with the IdP domain name in the configuration files.

 ## Install Instructions